joejenett/iwebthings/_posts/2024-01-24-a-writing-app-built-around-semantic-search.md

 I’m liking this idea... a lot!

 I should warn you - though Nomad Hypertext works on the fly as you create and write new documents, if you plan to import a folder of notes (as I did), you need to allow a little time for indexing when you add them.
-As you create new documents, they’ll be indexed automatically.
+As you create new documents thereafter, they’ll be indexed automatically.